 Our No-Clog Warranty is the MasterShield difference.
 Don’t hesitate to ask your estimator for a copy of our warranty so you can review it side by side against other systems.

-MasterShield consists of an aluminum housing coated with a baked-on enamel finish that’s guaranteed not to crack, chip or blister.
-The .019 gauge aluminum housing (increasing to .0264 over the gutter with the addition of the stainless steel filter) is manufactured from 95% recycled aluminum.
+MasterShield consists of an aluminium housing coated with a baked-on enamel finish that’s guaranteed not to crack, chip or blister.
+The .019 gauge aluminium housing (increasing to .0264 over the gutter with the addition of the stainless steel filter) is manufactured from 95% recycled aluminium.
 It is one of the most common coil gauges used in the industry and makes the system adaptable to the imperfect conditions often found at the roofline and fascia.
 A gutter guard must be as flexible as the gutter in order to adjust to the pitch necessary to direct water towards the downspout and away from your home.

-There are two methods of achieving strength in aluminum gutter guard bodies.
+There are two methods of achieving strength in aluminium gutter guard bodies.
 The simple method is to increase the thickness of the metal used, which unfortunately presents a number of problems in practice (such as lifting shingles, potentially voiding shingle manufacturer warranties).
 A second, preferred method is to use slightly thinner metal, but to incorporate a number of bends in it, which add strength and rigidity while allowing the product to remain flexible and adaptable.
 The profile of MasterShield actually contains more strengthening “bends” than any other guard on the market today.